ravmustang/ArmA3_Wasteland_VectorBldg.Altis/README.md

 # ArmA3_Wasteland_VectorBldg.Altis

+##Buttons to use
+	{
+	Shift = Fastest stepping
+	Ctrl = Step Down
+	Alt = Precision stepping

+	Keys Q and E as well as NUM7 and NUM9 will rotate the object Keys PageUP and PageDOWN take care of Height of the object Keys Home and END as well as NUM8 and NUM2 will move the object farther and closer Keys NUM4 and NUM6 will move the object left and right Keys NUM5 as well as BACKSPACE will reset the object to a [0,5,2] attachment point Key NUM0 while looking at a built object will prompt you to SNAP }
 ## Installation
-These files modify the original R3F built into A3Wasteland as of February 22, 2017.
+These files modify the original A3Wasteland and R3F as of February 22, 2017.
 Merge these files into your mission.
 ####.